Can I Get Spousal Support in NM? Can My Spouse?

 New Mexico Alimony Basics

 In New Mexico, spousal support is usually referred to as alimony.
-Unlike child support, alimony is not automatically calculated by the courts during a divorce case, so it is up to the spouse who wants alimony to pursue it.
+Alimony is usually and issue when there is significant income disparity in the marriage, Unlike child support, alimony is not automatically calculated by the courts during a divorce case, so it is up to the spouse who wants alimony to pursue it.
 Similarly, alimony is not calculated using strict mathematical equations like child support is, instead, it is determined by one spouse’s need and the other’s ability to pay, along with other factors.
 Generally speaking, the court will consider:

 - the spouses’ ages, health and means of support